"A £60m extension to the existing Milton Keynes shopping centre, with 40,000 square metres of shops and 1,100 new car parking spaces"

 - Time Scale1995 - 2000

 The extension comprised 55 retail units laid out along two double-height malls linked by a third mall at their southern end.
-Part of the roadway, Midsummer Boulevard, was closed to traffic and covered to create a new 5,600 square metre pedestrian link between the old and new parts of the shopping centre.
+Part of the roadway, Midsummer Boulevard, was closed to traffic and covered to create a new 5,600 square metre pedestrian link between the old and new parts of Midsummer Place.

-Greig and Stephenson Architects used the topograhpy of the site to make it easier for visitors to move around, improving their shopping experience.
+Greig and Stephenson Architects used the topography of the site to make it easier for visitors to move around, improving their shopping experience.
 Retailers have benefited from increased footfall and turnover.